 Contact Your Vendors

 Check to see if your venue and vendors would consider postponing your wedding for a few months.
 Read through all your contracts with your venues and vendors regarding cancellation or postponing.
 Most vendors and venues are understanding and will assist you to the best of their ability.

 If your venue will be reopening soon, ask if your venue plans to properly scrub down and sterilize all surfaces at your venue before your event.
 Also, ask to have all staff wear gloves throughout your event.
 Some venues are taking temperatures at the door and asking a few simple questions to each attendee, including any exposure to COVID-19.
 Also, ask to have all staff wear gloves and masks throughout your event.

 DO NOT have a buffet at your event.
 Have all meals plated and served.
 This will lessen the number of people with any contact with your meal.

 Make Adjustments to Your Guest List

-If you plan to move forward with your event, consider a smaller group of guests to attend.
+If you plan to move forward with your event, after the postponement, ask what the venues will allow regarding the number of guests.
+Many must meet local and state regulations to reopen, Consider a smaller group of guests to attend.
 Keep the number of elderly guests to a minimum.
 The elderly appear to be the most at risk for the Coronavirus.

 Communicate with all of your guests via email and your wedding website.
 State all of the facts and information you can provide regarding travel, closures, and event precautions you plan to take.
 Ask any guests showing signs of illness to please NOT attend your event.
 You can also ask all attending guests to fill out an “emergency contact” card.
-If anything were to go wrong with a guest, you’ll have their information and know who to contact quickly.
+If anything were to go wrong with a guest, you’ll have their information and know who to contact quickly or after the event.

 Have Medics On Standby